By Nick Haggarty.

-“Nobody was more confident of becoming Prime Minister than Paul Keating and nobody cultivated the Gallery as keenly and successfully.”99
+“Nobody was more confident of becoming Prime Minister than Paul Keating and nobody cultivated the Gallery as keenly and successfully.”109

 Despite television coverage of Parliament beginning before Keating became Prime Minister, he was reluctant to see photographers being allowed into the House of Representatives.
 Initially they were allowed only for the Budget speech and could only photograph people who were speaking at the despatch box.
 The then coalition opposition were in favour of allowing photographers access to Question Time and “significant debates”, an undertaking they honoured when John Howard won the 1996 election.
-But it was not until as late as 2010 that photographers were finally able to convince the Speaker that all debates in Parliament are significant and they were allowed access to the Reps chamber at anytime it was sitting.
-The rules covering photography in the Senate chamber, however, remain very restrictive with only the Senator who has the call being allowed to be photographed.
+But it was not until as late as 2010 that photographers were finally able to convince the Speaker that all debates in Parliament are significant and they were allowed access to the Reps chamber at any time it was sitting.
+The rules covering photography in the Senate chamber, however, remained very restrictive with only the Senator who had the call allowed to be photographed.
 These rules were to remain until 2016.

 “As political correspondent for the Sydney Morning Herald during the 1990s, I was on the receiving end of a number of his furious blasts, usually by telephone at home in the mornings.